 C-section scars are amenable to highly effective treatment with advanced surgical scar revision techniques.
 These treatments aim to improve the appearance of the scar so that it looks less visible and disable to resemble as much as possible the appearance of the adjacent skin.
-C-section scar revision recovery will vary between patients and your surgeon will recommend a number of actions which can be carried out daily to optimise the appearance of the C-section scar and make sure your healing and recovery is as smooth as possible.
+C-section scar revision recovery will vary between patients and your surgeon will recommend a number of actions which can be carried out daily to optimise the appearance of the C-section scar and make sure your healing and recovery are as smooth as possible.
 Our postoperative nursing team will be able to recommend a suitable cream which can be applied topically during the recovery period to minimise the development of excessive scar tissue.

-Am I suitable for Caesarian scar revision?
+Am I suitable for Caesaran scar revision?

 You may be a candidate for Caesarean scar revision if you: